Best Boards. Best Service. Best Prices.

 How Do We Do It?

 There are basically four guiding principles that have made Tower Paddle Boards what we are today.
-After a decade of organically building one of the strongest brands in the paddle board market, we've aggressively diversified to position ourselves to execute the second stage of our strategy to offer great SUP boards at the lowest price we can.
-Tower is a mature, diversified direct to consumer brand today, and the full benefits of that now accrue fully to you, our customer, in the form of the same great paddle boards at now, even more shockingly low prices.
+After a decade of organically building one of the strongest brands in the paddle board market, we've aggressively diversified to position ourselves to execute the second stage of our strategy to offer great SUP boards at fair prices.
+Tower is a mature, diversified direct to consumer brand today, and the full benefits of that now accrue fully to you, our customer, in the form of the same great paddle boards and exemplary service, all at fair prices.
 Here's our formula.

 - Don't sell crap